 I am very pleased to share that the Company's net debt has declined by US\$903.3 million since the end of 2024, attributed to robust operational cash flow and the early repayment of US\$500 million in Khoemacau Joint Venture Group borrowings.
-Group-level gearing reduced from 41 per cent to 33 per cent over the first half of 2025.
+Group-level gearing reduced from 41% to 33% over the first half of 2025.